Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 ### Narrative:

-Imagine a travel website where users can submit feedback after a trip.
-We want to build an endpoint where users can send a message like “Great service!” and responds with a confirmation.
+Up until now, we’ve only received data from our API — like messages or the current time.
+But what if we want to send data to the server?
+For example, imagine a travel website where users submit feedback after a trip.
+We want to build an endpoint where someone can send a message like “Great service!” and get a confirmation back.

-To handle this kind of data submission, we use the **POST** method — which is designed to send data to the server, unlike GET which only retrieves it.
+To do this, we use the POST method.
+Unlike GET, which only fetches data, POST is used to send data to the server.
 Minimal APIs support this through the `MapPost()` method.

-You can define a POST endpoint using `MapPost()` like this:
+Here’s a simple example:

 ```cs
 app.MapPost("/feedback", (string body) =>